 Expert behavioral scientists Evelyn Gosnell, Kristen Berman and Richard Mathera will be your main instructors.
 Evelyn is a managing director of Irrational Labs and leads the bootcamp program.
-She is also Head of Product Development and Behavioral Science for Shapa, an innovative scale for weight management.
+She was also previously the Head of Product Development and Behavioral Science for Shapa, an innovative scale for weight management.
 Kristen co-founded the behavioral science group at Google with Dan Ariely and Irrational Labs.
 Richard is a managing director at Irrational Labs, and previously was a Senior Behavioral Scientist at the Common Cents Lab, a Duke University initiative which leverages behavioral economics to improve the financial well-being of low and moderate income Americans.

 Bringing behavioral economics to bear on product design is an activity that will surely impact billions of people... and Kristen is making that happen.